Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Hypervolemia is a condition characterized by an increase in total blood volume and, usually, a change in Ht.

 Manifestations of hypervolemia.
-Hypervolemia is characterized by an increase in cardiac output, an increase in blood pressure; a significant increase in blood viscosity, aggregation and agglutination of blood corpuscles, disseminated thrombus formation (with polycythemic hypervolemia); microcirculation disorders.
+Hypervolemia is characterized by an increase cardiac output, increased blood pressure; a significant increase in blood viscosity, aggregation and agglutination of blood cells, disseminated thrombus formation (with polycythemic hypervolemia); microcirculation disorders.

 Normocythemic hypervolemia

-Normocythemic hypervolemia (simple) is a condition manifested by an equivalent increase in the volume of formed elements and the liquid part of the BCC.
-At the same time, Ht remains within the normal range.
-The main reasons: transfusion of a large volume of blood, acute hypoxic conditions, prolonged significant physical activity, leading to hypoxia.
+Normocythemic hypervolemia (simple) is a condition manifested by an equivalent increase in the volume of formed elements and the liquid part of the bcc.
+Ht remains within the normal range.
+The main reasons: large volume of blood transfusion, acute hypoxic conditions, prolonged significant physical activity leading to hypoxia.

-Oligocythemic hypervolemia (hydremia, hemodilution) is a condition characterized by an increase in the total blood volume due to an increase in its liquid part.
-At the same time, the Ht indicator is below the norm.
-The main reasons: excessive intake of fluid in the body with pathological thirst or the introduction into the vascular bed of a large number of plasma substitutes or blood plasma; a decrease in the excretion of fluid from the body as a result of insufficiency of the excretory function of the kidneys, hyperproduction of ADH, hyperosmolarity of blood plasma.
+Oligocythemic hypervolemia (hydremia, hemodilution) is a condition characterized by an increase in the total volume of blood due to an increase in its liquid part.
+The Ht indicator is below normal.
+The main reasons: excessive intake of fluid into the body due to pathological thirst or the introduction of a large amount of plasma substitutes or blood plasma into the vascular bed; decreased excretion of fluid from the body as a result of insufficiency of excretory function of the kidneys, overproduction of ADH, hyperosmolarity of blood plasma.

 Polycythemic hypervolemia

-Polycythemic hypervolemia is a condition manifested by an increase in the total volume of blood due to a predominant increase in the number of its uniform elements.
-In this regard, Ht exceeds the upper limit of the norm.
-Main reasons:
+Polycythemic hypervolemia is a condition manifested by an increase in the total volume of blood due to a predominant increase in the number of its formed elements.
+In this regard, Ht exceeds the upper limit of normal.
+The main reasons:

-♦ Secondary polycythemia (eg, erythrocytosis with overproduction of erythropoietins).
+♦ Secondary polycythemia (for example, erythrocytosis due to overproduction of erythropoietins).

-♦ Primary (true) polycythemia (erythremia, Vakes disease) - chronic leukemia.
+♦ Primary (true) polycythemia (erythremia, Vaquez disease) - chronic leukemia.
 The disease is accompanied by significant erythrocytosis and, as a consequence, increased Ht.

 ♦ Chronic hypoxia of any type.